-If you’re a UWS students who would like to be involved with The Nemadji Review, email Professor Julie Gard at jgard1@uwsuper.edu.
+If you’re a UW-Superior student who would like to be involved with The Nemadji Review, email Professor Julie Gard at jgard1@uwsuper.edu.

 Staff